Datura-ai/smart-scrape/docs/running_a_validator.md

 - `--neuron.run_random_miner_syn_qs_interval`: Sets the interval, in seconds, for querying a random subset of miners with synthetic questions.
 Set to a positive value to enable.
 A value of 0 disables this feature.
 - `--neuron.run_all_miner_syn_qs_interval`: Sets the interval, in seconds, for querying all miners with synthetic questions.
 Set to a positive value to enable.
 A value of 0 disables this feature.
 - `--reward.prompt_based_weight`: Weight for the prompt-based reward model
+- `--reward.prompt_summary_links_content_based_weight`: Specifies the weight for the reward model that evaluates the relevance and quality of summary text in conjunction with linked content data.
 - `--reward.dpo_weight`: Weight for the dpo reward model
 - `--reward.rlhf_weight`: Weight for the rlhf reward model